 Take a moment to write down exactly how you feel about the situation with the difficult family member and the exact things you’d like to happen.
 Write it like a factual study.
 If you read this out to the person, would he or she be surprised?

-4. Give up the gaming.
+4. Give up the games.

 Before you claim you never play games, consider of you are guilty of any of the following communication tricks.

 - you pull the past into every discussion (you said, you did)